Freaksheaux to Geaux at AllWays Lounge & Theatre (Photo: Joshua Brasted)

 Leave time to stop by the Maple Leaf Bar where you’ll often find Rebirth Brass Band, a local favorite.
-Also try the Palm Court Jazz Café, the best kept secret in the French Quarter.
+Also try the Palm Court Jazz Café, the best kept secret in New Orleans’ French Quarter.
 It offers a lovely sit-down dinner accompanied by live jazz and exudes an Old World ambiance.

 Upscale Dining: La Petite Grocery